Route Grade Votings

 Total votes cast 82

-14m.
-The long crack that bends right is tricky in its central section and is a good intro to off-width techniques though it can be face climbed or laybacked.
+The long crack is tricky in its central section.
+A good intro to off-widths, it can be face climbed too.
+Huge cams might help.

 Login to your ROCKFAX account to add your comments - Search for comments.